Motorcycle Accident Lawyers

 MOTORCYCLE ACCIDENT STATISTICS

 Motorcycles are less crashworthy than a standard car or truck for a few reasons.
 They can’t offer features like airbags or crumple zones due to the simple fact that they are smaller than cars and not enclosed.
-Due to their size, it can also be more difficult for other drivers on the road to notice them, which can lead to collisions.
+Due to their size, it can also be more difficult for other drivers on the road to notice them, which can lead to collisions, or even hit and runs.
 Motorcycle riders are also more susceptible to things like rain or snow because of their exposure to the elements.
 Below are a few statistics that capture the danger that motorcycle riders face:

 - In 2017, 5,172 motorcyclists died in crashes.